yhdgms1/novely/docs/guide/actions/exit.md

 Exit's branches inside of [Choice](/guide/actions/choice.md), [Condition](/guide/actions/condition.md), and [Block](/guide/actions/block.md).

 ::: warning
-Novely does this automatically, so there's no need to exit action.
+Novely does this automatically, so there's no need to use exit action.
 :::

 ## Example

-Look at examples below to understand how `Exit` can be used
+Look at examples below to understand where `Exit` is used.

 ### Choice